yujinakayama/transpec/CONTRIBUTING.md

 # Contributing

-If you're going to report an issue or submit a pull requrest, please follow these guidelines.
+If you're going to report an issue or submit a pull request, please follow these guidelines.

 ## Reporting an Issue